 7 Simple Ways to Save More Money This Year

-Whether you want to pay off debt, start saving more for retirement or some other financial goal, saving more money each month is a great first step.
+Whether you want to pay off debt, save more for retirement or some other financial goal, saving more money is a great first step.

 If you have high-interest debt, 2018 is the year to get serious about killing it!
 You may think it’s impossible to pay off debt.
 I used to feel the same way, but I was able to pay off over $50,000 in debt by working hard at it.

 The best way to kill high-interest debt is to reduce your interest rate, so more of your payment works for you.

 If you only have credit card debt, you may benefit from using a balance transfer card to kill the debt.
 Here’s a list of cards that may help you do that.

 Life gets busy, and it’s easy to forget to save money.
 Paying yourself first treats saving money as a bill to yourself.
 It’s the first thing you should do with your money each month.

 It doesn’t matter how much you save, it can be as small as $10 per month.
 It’s the act that counts, not the amount.